CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

 __Fasta file__  <br />
 Fasta file containing the reference sequences.
 Identifier must be the NCBI ID and optionally other information (separated with a space!).
-These sequences will be used as reference database for alignments (performed with bowtie for the reads and blast for the contigs) and for the taxonomic classification (see "Kaiju databases"  subsection).
+These sequences will be used as a reference database for alignments (performed with bowtie for the reads and blast for the contigs) and for the taxonomic classification (see "Kaiju databases"  subsection).